Skip to main content

 Document Retention Enforcement — Applies the 3-year retention policy at the system level.
 Records cannot be deleted before the retention period expires, and an audit trail is maintained for every document action.
 JAKIM auditors can be shown retention compliance in two minutes.

 Branch-Level JKHD — Separate JKHD profile per certified branch, with individual EH appointment records, meeting minutes, and compliance status.
-Managers see cross-branch compliance at a glance — the multi-site gap that Pindaan 2026 explicitly targets is visible and manageable from day one.
+Managers see cross-branch compliance at a glance — the multi-site gap covered in Area 2 is visible and manageable from day one.

 The Signal Behind the Pindaan: Halal Compliance as a Profession

-The HPB JAKIM Sijil Eksekutif Halal requirement deserves a perspective beyond its immediate operational implication.
+The HPB JAKIM Sijil Eksekutif Halal requirement deserves a perspective beyond its immediate operational implication — even though, as established above, the qualification rule itself is not new.

-What JAKIM is building with this amendment is precisely what happened in food safety when the FDA introduced the Preventive Controls Qualified Individual (PCQI) credential under FSMA — or when HACCP coordination became a recognised competency with defined accredited training standards.
-Halal compliance is being professionalised: not merely as a regulatory function, but as a credentialed discipline with a structured qualification pathway.
+What JAKIM's amended procedure now enforces more explicitly is close to what happened in food safety when the FDA introduced the Preventive Controls Qualified Individual (PCQI) credential under FSMA — or when HACCP coordination became a recognised competency with defined accredited training standards.
+Halal compliance is being professionalised: not merely as a regulatory function, but as a credentialed discipline with a structured qualification pathway that JAKIM now checks more rigorously at audit.

 This matters for how manufacturers should evaluate the Eksekutif Halal role going forward.
-Organisations that treat it as an administrative burden — assigning it to a quality manager with ten other responsibilities, running an informal in-house awareness session once a year — are increasingly out of alignment with where JAKIM's framework is heading.
+Organisations that treat it as an administrative burden — assigning it to a quality manager with ten other responsibilities, running an informal in-house awareness session once a year — are increasingly out of alignment with where JAKIM's enforcement is heading, even where the underlying rule has technically applied since 2020.

 The manufacturers building properly resourced, structurally supported compliance functions now are not just meeting today's audit criteria.
-They are developing institutional capability that will matter as NurAI surveillance deepens, MYeHALAL data integration expands, and the convergence between MHMS 2020 and GCC certification standards (ESMA, SMIIC) continues to tighten.
+They are developing institutional capability that will matter as MPPHM 2020 surveillance audits intensify and MYeHALAL data integration expands.

 Conclusion

+That distinction matters for prioritisation, not for urgency.
 The manufacturers most at risk are not those with poorly managed systems.
-They are manufacturers who built solid compliance frameworks under MPPHM 2020 and have not yet verified that those frameworks meet the April 2026 requirements — particularly the HPB JAKIM training provider requirement, which creates exposure for anyone who completed staff training before the rule change and has not yet refreshed through an HPB-registered programme.
+They are manufacturers who built solid compliance frameworks under the original MPPHM 2020 and MHMS 2020, and have not yet verified those frameworks against the amended procedure's more explicit checks — particularly the HPB JAKIM training provider requirement, which creates exposure for anyone who completed staff training without checking registration status.

 The readiness checklist above covers every verification step.
-For manufacturers using TAQYID to manage their MHMS 2020 compliance, the Pindaan 2026 timelines are already reflected in the platform's training module and JKHD documentation workflows.
+For manufacturers using TAQYID to manage their MHMS 2020 compliance, these requirements are already reflected in the platform's training module and JKHD documentation workflows.

 Frequently Asked Questions